Colectomy: Complications and risks

+The overall risk depends significantly on the person's overall health.
+This type of surgery usually has high survival rates, but (for example) an emergency colonic resection performed on a frail elderly person with other health problems can have a significant chance of dying.

 Anastomotic dehiscence and anastomotic leak

 An anastomosis carries the risk of dehiscence or breakdown of the surgical connection.
 Contamination of the peritoneal cavity with fecal matter as a result of the anastomotic leak can lead to peritonitis, sepsis or death.
 In patients who underwent colectomy as a treatment for colorectal cancer, an anastomotic leak increases the risk of recurrence of cancer in the same area and reduces survival in the long term.
 Several factors influence the risk of anastomotic dehiscence, including preservation of blood supply to the cut ends of the bowel, tension on the anastomosis, and the patient's intestinal microbiome, which affects wound healing and potential for surgical site infection.

 The use of NSAIDS for analgesia following gastrointestinal surgery remains controversial, given mixed evidence of an increased risk of leakage from any bowel anastomosis created.
 This risk may vary according to the class of NSAID prescribed.

-Types
+Procedural Types

+There are several types of subtotal colectomy refers to the section or sections of colon resected.
 Right hemicolectomy and left hemicolectomy refer to the resection of the ascending colon (right) and the descending colon (left), respectively.
 When middle colic vessels and transverse colon are also resected, it may be referred to as an extended hemicolectomy.
 Left hemicolectomy is most commonly indicated for cancer in the splenic flexure or descending colon, diverticular disease of the descending colon, and colovesicular or colovaginal fistulas that develop as a consequence of diverticular disease.
 The main limitation to performing a left extended colectomy is the difficulty of achieving a colorectal anastomosis afterward.
 Different techniques, such as Deloyer's or Rosi-Cahil's techniques, have been proposed to solve this issue.
 Right hemicolectomy is most commonly indicated for masses in the right, or ascending, colon but may also be performed for neoplasms of the cecum or appendix.
 Right-sided diverticulitis, cecal volvulus, inflammatory bowel disease, and adenomatous polyps are benign conditions that may require right hemicolectomy.